Converse Lyapunov Functions and Converging Inner Approximations to Maximal Regions of Attraction of Nonlinear Systems: Numerical Examples

 \section{Numerical Examples}

 We now present several numerical examples that demonstrate that by solving the SOS problem, given in Eqn.~\eqref{opt: SOS for ROA}, we are able to approximate the region of attraction of a nonlinear system.
 Note that for numerical implementation it is best to choose $\lambda>0$ as small as possible.
 This is because the Lipschitz constant (given in Eqn.~\eqref{eqn: lip constant of ZLF}) of $W_{\lambda,\beta}$ (given in Eqn.~\eqref{fun: MLF}) grows as $\lambda>0$ increases.
+For these numerical examples, we solve Opt.~\eqref{opt: SOS for ROA} using SOSTOOLS~\cite{sostools} to reformulate the problem as a Semi-Definite Programming (SDP) problem that is then solved by Sedumi~\cite{sturm1999using}.

 \begin{ex} Consider the Van der Pol oscillator defined by the ODE:

 In Fig.\ref{fig:perfect_d_6_van} we have plotted our estimation of the region of attraction of the ODE~\eqref{eqn: van der pol ode}.
 Our estimation is given by the $1$-sublevel set of the solution to the SOS optimization problem given in Eqn.~\eqref{opt: SOS for ROA} for $d=12$, $\lambda = 0.05$, $\beta=2$, $R=\sqrt{2^2 + 2.7^2} \approxeq 3.36$, $\Lambda=[-2,2] \times [-2.7,2.7]$, and $f=[-x_2 , x_1 + x_2 (x_1^2)]^T$. \end{ex}